cycle/docs/advanced/schema.md

 # Schema
 The Cycle ORM relies on the Schema instance to define its behavior.
-All of the entity fields, relations, options are located in such schema and must be pre-calculated prior to runtime usage.
+All of the entity fields, relations, and options are located in such a schema and must be pre-calculated prior to runtime usage.
 In fact, schema operates as a nested hash table providing quick access to each of the definition.

 ## Access Schema
-To access schema from initiated ORM instance use method `getSchema`:
+To access the schema from an initiated ORM instance, use the method `getSchema`:

 ```php
 // print the table associated with the entity
 print_r($orm->getSchema()->define(User::class, Schema::TABLE));
 ```

-You can create new ORM instance with altered schema using `withSchema` method:
+You can create a new ORM instance with an altered schema using `withSchema` method:

 ```php
 $orm2 = $orm->withSchema(new Schema([...]));